 In 1996, Congress acknowledged the fact that Peyote use is an important part of cultural traditions for many Native American, quoting:

 - “the use, possession, or transportation of peyote by an Indian for bona fide traditional ceremonial purposed in connection with the practice of a traditional Indian religion is lawful, and shall not be prohibited by the United States or any State”.

 Peyote use can lead to a psychological addiction among people who crave the hallucinogenic effects.

 Over time, regular peyote users can develop a tolerance to the mescaline in the peyote cactus.

 - Peyote itself is not physically addictive – that means that users do not experience any type of physical detox symptoms when they quit.

 Like with all hallucinogens, it’s possible to overdose on peyote, however, a peyote overdose is rarely fatal.

 When a peyote user has a ‘bad trip’, they could act in ways that places them at risk of serious injury or even death.
-In fact, there are a number of stories about tourists to Mexico taking peyote as a recreational drug engaging in bizarre behaviors like “trying to bite off his own arm”.
+In fact, there are a number of stories about tourists in Mexico taking peyote as a recreational drug engaging in bizarre behaviors like “trying to bite off their own arm”.

 Give us your feedback about this page, here